Madonna: 2003–2006: American Life and Confessions on a Dance Floor

 Madonna embarked on the Confessions Tour in May 2006, which had a global audience of 1.2 million and grossed over $193.7 million, becoming the highest-grossing tour to that date for a female artist.
 Madonna used religious symbols, such as the crucifix and Crown of Thorns, in the performance of "Live to Tell".
 It caused the Russian Orthodox Church and the Federation of Jewish Communities of Russia to urge all their members to boycott her concert.
 At the same time, the International Federation of the Phonographic Industry (IFPI) announced officially that Madonna had sold over 200 million copies of her albums alone worldwide.

-While on tour Madonna founded charitable organization Raising Malawi and partially funded an orphanage in and traveling to that country.
+While on tour, Madonna founded the charitable organization Raising Malawi, and partially funded an orphanage in and traveling to that country.
 While there, she decided to adopt a boy named David Banda in October 2006.
 The adoption raised strong public reaction, because Malawian law requires would-be parents to reside in Malawi for one year before adopting, which Madonna did not do.
-She addressed this on The Oprah Winfrey Show, saying that there were no written adoption laws in Malawi that regulated foreign adoption.
+Kate Kainja, Malawi's Minister of Women and Child Development had prevented a civil servant from travelling to see Madonna and Guy Ritchie as prospective adopters.
+Madonna addressed this on The Oprah Winfrey Show, saying that there were no written adoption laws in Malawi that regulated foreign adoption.
 Madonna described how Banda had been suffering from pneumonia after surviving malaria and tuberculosis when they first met.
-Banda's biological father, Yohane, commented, "These so-called human rights activists are harassing me every day, threatening me that I am not aware of what I am doing ...
+Banda's biological father, Yohane, commented: "These so-called human rights activists are harassing me every day, threatening me that I am not aware of what I am doing ...
 They want me to support their court case, a thing I cannot do for I know what I agreed with Madonna and her husband."
 The adoption was finalized in May 2008.